 As all three projects progress, each focused project provides important data within the site where the project was defined.
 But, in addition, we start to see the unexpected relationships between them.
 Tagged shorebirds are picked up near terrapin habitat as they forage in the marsh within the CTT Node array.
 Songbirds too, are picked up by the SensorStations at both the terrapin site and along the Delaware Bay once they depart the stopover habitat on the preserve where they were being studied.
 In fact, one of the migratory songbirds is picked up on a SensorStation in Central Florida near another unrelated project, on its way south for the winter, further enhancing our understanding of migration connectivity in the species.
 In several years a real surprise happens, when a Terrapin comes ashore for the first time to nest, and its path mapped as it walks right through the CTT Node array at the songbird preserve!

-A group of supporters of the Cape May Bird Observatory release a Snowy Owl.
-It helps drive donors to educate people on wildlife movementMembers of the Cape May community observe the release of a tagged Snowy Owl as part of Project SNOWstorm.
+Members of the Cape May community observe the release of a tagged Snowy Owl as part of Project SNOWstorm.Â

 Now take it a step further.
 A researcher studying Snowy Owls deploys a transmitter that includes not only high-precision GPS which transmits data over the cellular network, but also contains a small radio that can detect the terrapins, songbirds and shorebirds wearing CTT LifeTags, and in fact, during its travels across the Boreal Forest and the Arctic Tundra it detects a Sanderling and Blackpoll Warbler, outfitted with LifeTags thousands of miles south in the previous year.
 These examples aren't science fiction, they're science fact - and they define the Internet of Wildlife.